 Football players and clubs sign contracts, which specify a duration (typically 2-4 years) and an annual salary.
-If a player under contract in club A wants to move to club B before the end of his contract, the two clubs can negotiate a transfer fee whereby club A receives a transfer from club B. This is typically a transfer from club to club.
-It is not paid by the player or to the player, and is therefore not part of the taxable compensation of the player.
+If a player under contract in club A wants to move to club B before the end of his contract, the two clubs can negotiate a transfer fee from club B to club A. This transfer is between clubs and is not paid by the player or to the player, and is therefore not part of the taxable compensation of the player.
 In addition to their salaries, the most famous players also obtain a share of club revenue from the sale of items carrying their image ("image rights").

 Before the so-called Bosman ruling in 1995, the market for football players was heavily regulated.
 Two rules are particularly important for our analysis.
-First, the three-player rule stipulated that no more than three foreign players could be aligned in any game in the European Football Association (UEFA) club competitions.
-This rule sharply limited international mobility.
+First, the three-player rule stipulated that no more than three foreign players could be aligned in any game in the European Football Association (UEFA) club competitions.8 This rule sharply limited international mobility.
 Second, the transfer-fee rule allowed clubs to require a transfer fee when a player wanted to move to another club even if the contract with the player had ended.
-Hence, out-of-contract players were not allowed to sign a contract with a new team until a transfer fee had been paid or a free transfer had been granted by the original club.
-This rule also limited mobility (within
+Hence, out-of-contract players were not allowed to sign a contract with a new team until a transfer fee had been paid or a free transfer had been granted by the original club.9 This rule limited mobility-within and across countries-as any surplus resulting from a move had to be shared with the initial club.